erfuuan/BlueReserve/README.md

 ## 🎯 Project Overview

-### What is BluReserve?
+### What is BlueReserve?

-BluReserve is a sophisticated reservation management system that demonstrates enterprise-level Node.js development practices.
+BlueReserve is a sophisticated reservation management system that demonstrates enterprise-level Node.js development practices.
 It showcases Clean Architecture, CQRS pattern implementation, and comprehensive domain modeling for a real-world booking scenario.

 ### Primary Use Cases